Qiuyanglin/lins-lab/content/research/review/neural-interface-ics/1536-channel-quad-shank-neural-probe/index.en.md

 This work provides a representative example of **system-level optimization for high-density neural recording**, balancing channel density, noise, power, area, and system scalability.

-It also demonstrates that the conventional **IA + MUX + SAR ADC** architecture can remain highly competitive for large-scale neural recording when carefully optimized at both the circuit and system levels.
+It also demonstrates that the conventional **IA + MUX + SAR ADC** architecture remains highly competitive for large-scale neural recording when carefully optimized.

-For detailed discussions of the pixel architecture, instrumentation amplifier, dynamic-bias buffer, SAR ADC, and reference buffer design, please refer to the **[full review document](paper.pdf)**.
+For detailed discussions of the pixel architecture, instrumentation amplifier, dynamic-bias buffer, SAR ADC, and reference buffer design, please refer to the **[full review document](/research/review/neural-interface-ics/1536-channel-quad-shank-neural-probe/paper.pdf)**.